IsoMS/MetMatch/README.md

 formulae = read.delim("formulae.txt")

 #2.
 Read the TFL (database)
-data(TF)
+data(TFL)

 #3. run XCMS/CAMERA:
 wd = "<Path to your folder containing the mzxml file(s)>" run.CAMERA(wd)

 #4.
 Run MetMatch!
-run.metmatch(wd,DB)
+run.metmatch(wd,TFL)

 #5.
 Open your results files!
 ```

 ###2.
 Target Feature Library
 Target Feature Libraries (TFL) are the samplewise specific databases (herein called a search-space) and are one of the two required inputs for MetMatch.
-Building a TFL can take several minutes to hours depending on the number of formulae, but is completed once for a list of unique formulae expected to be encountered in a sample.
-For our example, formulae are derived from the Human metabolome database and LipidMaps, since our samples are derioved from a human cell line.
-Additionally, once the TFL is built, the user has the option of saving the TFL to text for later rapid loading.
+Building a TFL can take up to several minutes depending on the number of formulae, but is completed once for a list of unique formulae expected to be encountered in a sample.
+For our example, formulae are derived from the Human metabolome database and LipidMaps, since our samples are derived from a human cell line.
+Additionally, once the TFL is built, the user has the option of saving the TFL to a text format file for later rapid loading.
 Routines can be scripted to remove or add TFL entries simply by running the build command, writing to text the new TFL entries, and inserting these entries into the searchspace text file.

 #####Building the TFL
 A list of formulae is required to initiate the TFL building proces.
 After reading formulae, a simple command is provided to clean the formulae of unwanted entries (deuterated, containing R groups, single atom entries, etc...).
 We then initiate the TFL build. k is the expected maximum number of isotopes (we use 6).
 Before running this, please realize that a precompiled searchspace has been built to save the user time (see below):